Skip to content

 Home directoryAGH_HOME is explicit, stable, and owned by the service user.

-CLI operationsOperators use the same AGH_HOME when running agh daemon status, agh session list, and related commands.
+CLI operationsOperators use the same AGH_HOME when running agh status, agh session list, and related commands.

 File permissionsThe home directory is not world-writable; socket access is limited to the daemon user.